NHS pension abatement rules

 Will my pension remain abated permanently?

-Abatement will continue to apply until the level of your post-retirement earnings, made up of NHS earnings and the unearned portion of your NHS pension, no longer exceeds your pre-retirement NHS earnings or until you reach the scheme normal pension age.
+In relation to all retirements except for partial retirement, abatement will continue to apply until the level of your post-retirement earnings, made up of NHS earnings and the unearned portion of your NHS pension, no longer exceeds your pre-retirement NHS earnings or until you reach the scheme normal pension age whichever comes first

 I transitioned to the 2015 scheme and have retained a final salary link